sabuto/hassio-telegraf/README.md

 ![Travis Ci][travis-shield]
 [![Github Activity][commits-shield]][commits]

+# Please Note!
+Upgrading to 0.5.0 although isn't nessaserily a breaking change, hte config has been adjusted and how it is interprited so please make sure you update the config too!

 # Notable mentions

 I wanted to mention people/repos that i have borrowed code from to make this work and also who have helped me make this work.